During the summer months, come experience staying at Canada’s largest university downtown campus in downtown Toronto!

 - We offer daily, weekly, monthly or sessional rate stays

 - All Check-ins happen at 40 Willcocks Street (Wilson Hall) Front Desk which is open 23/7 to assist Residents.
-A short meal break is taken from 3 a.m.-4 a.m.
+A short meal break is taken in the early mornings from 3 a.m.-4 a.m.

 - Check-in time is anytime AFTER 3:00 p.m. on your Check-In Date

 - Check-out time is anytime BEFORE 11:00 a.m. on your Departure Date

 - Residents must be 18 years of age or older (unless part of a contracted group booking).
 Please contact the Summer Residence Office if you are under 18 years of age and require accommodation.

 IMPORTANT COVID-19 INFORMATION: